Delaware City, Kansas

 Extinct town in northeast Kansas, U.S.

 Delaware City is a ghost town in Leavenworth County, Kansas, United States.

 History

 Delaware City was platted in 1854.
+It was first settled by L.F.
+Hollingsworth, George Quinby, William H. Spratt, James Bruce, J. M. Churchhill, C. C. Redmon, and others.
+Delaware City was the former site of the University of Saint Mary.
 A post office called Delaware City was established in 1856, and remained in operation until it was discontinued in 1878.